 The Form 5500 And Form 5500-SF Must Be Properly Signed And Dated

 Failing to sign the form is the number one reason that filers receive a "Processing-Stopped" error message when submitting the Form 5500 and Form 5500-SF.
 The Form 5500 and Form 5500-SF annual return/report must be electronically signed.
-The type of plan or Direct Filing Entity (DFE) filing the Form 5500 or Form 5500-SF, and whether the filer is using the electronic signature, determines who is required to sign the form electronically.
+The type of plan, or entity submitting the filing, determines who is required to sign the form electronically.
 To obtain electronic signature credentials, go to www.efast.dol.gov and register as a signer.
 You will be provided with a UserID and PIN and you will select a password.
 Both the UserID and PIN are needed to sign the Form 5500.
-For information on how the plan administrator can have its third-party preparer electronically sign and submit the filing (including attaching an electronic copy of the plan administrator's "wet" signature) see EFAST2 FAQ Question 33a.
+For information on how the plan administrator can have its third-party preparer electronically sign and submit the filing (including attaching an electronic copy of the plan administrator's manual signature) see EFAST2 FAQ Question 33a.

 Remember, the plan administrator must keep in its records an original copy of the Form 5500/Form 5500-SF filing with all required signatures and dates on file as part of the plan's records.